camerondurham/btw/readme.md

 ## notes

-Removing `obs-linuxbrowser-bin` because pkg build is broken.
-Needs to update dep `gconf` (obsolete apparently).
+Had removed `obs-linuxbrowser-bin` because it also needed `gconf` and `ceph-minimal` aur packages installed with it.

 See [package](https://aur.archlinux.org/packages/obs-linuxbrowser-bin)